Saimazhar12/Deep-learning-and-neural-networks/README.md

 # Deep-learning-and-neural-networks
-This repository  collection of deep learning projects and neural network implementations with hands-on experiments and real-world applications.
+This repository  colection of deep learning projects and neural network implementations with hands-on experiments and real-world applications.